-Microsoft reportedly sent associate email to the bulk of affected users wherever it asks that a Microsoft support agent’s credentials were compromised, probably permitting unauthorized access to some account data.
+Microsoft visibly sent an email to the size of affect user’s where it asks that a Microsoft support agent’s, genius were compromised, probably permitting unauthorized access to some account data.

-The account information that was exposed enclosed person’s email address, folder names and subject of emails.
-That’s not all as names of all email address users connected with were additionally exposed.
-The emails that were exposed were between 1 January 2019 to 28 March 2019.
+The email account data was exposed enclosed person’s email address, folder names, and subject of emails.
+That’s not all as names of all email address users connected with were additionally helpless.
+The emails that were present were between 1 January 2019 to 28 March 2019.
 Microsoft asks that the content of emails nor the attachments sent or received where exposed.

 The report from The Independent any highlights that Microsoft has asks it’s providing steering and support to users over this incident.
-The report quotes a Microsoft advocator speech communication, We tend to address this scheme, that affected a restricted subset of consumer accounts, by disabling the compromised credentials and interference the perpetrators’ access.
+The report quotes a Microsoft advocator speech communication; We tend to address this scheme, which affected a restricted subset of consumer accounts.
+By disable the compromised credentials and interference with the perpetrators’ access.